 Request one of our meeting rooms with our meeting room reservation form.
-Please refer to our Meeting Room Policy or contact the reference desk at 603-424-5021 (ext 104 or 111) or email firstname.lastname@example.org with any questions.
+Please refer to our Meeting Room Policy or contact the reference desk at 603-424-5021 (ext 1104 or 1111) or email@example.com with any questions.

 Our Meeting Rooms

 The library has two meeting rooms that are used for library-sponsored events as well as for community events.

-The Klumpp Room: Named in honor of Louise Klumpp, a long-time library supporter and active officer in the Friends of the Library, the Klumpp Meeting Room is located in the lower level of the Library.
-The Klumpp Room seats between 50-65 people in classroom style.
+The Klumpp Room: Named in honor of Louise Klumpp, a long-time library supporter and active officer in the Friends of the Library, the Klumpp Meeting Room is located in the lower level of the library.
+The Klumpp Room seats up to 80 people in classroom style.
 The recently refurbished room has tables, chairs, new lighting options, and a 65" LCD television mounted on one wall.
-The Library also has some audiovisual equipment available to use in conjunction with the room.
+The library also has some audiovisual equipment available to use in conjunction with the room.

 The Lowell Room: The Lowell Room is located on the main level in part of the original building.
 In 2013, this space was reclaimed to serve a dual purpose as a reading/meeting space.
 When the room is not specifically reserved for a meeting, it is open to the public to be used for reading and studying.
 The furniture in the room can be moved to accommodate small groups of up to 20 people.
 There is a 42" LED television that is also available for groups to use.

-- Applications for the use of the meeting room should be made to the Library Director as much in advance as possible.
-Tentative reservation may be made by phone, but final confirmation will not be made until signed forms are received.
+- Applications for the use of the meeting room should be made as much in advance as possible.
+Tentative reservation may be made by phone or email, but final confirmation will not be made until signed forms are received.

 - Use of the room is based on the order in which applications are received.